-In relation to COVID-19, all workers who come into contact with the general public should be given PPE.
-However, just because gloves and a mask are provided, this does not necessarily mean your employer has discharged their duty to keep you safe at work as any PPE provided must be effective in controlling the risk.
+In relation to COVID-19, all workers who came into contact with the general public should have been given PPE.
+However, just because gloves and a mask were provided, this does not necessarily mean your employer fully discharged their duty to keep you safe at work as any PPE provided must be effective in controlling the risk.

-It is extremely unlikely that reusing a surgical mask which may already contain the virus will be effective in controlling the risk.
-If aprons are not fit for purpose, then they can't be considered effective in controlling the risk.
+It is extremely unlikely that reusing a surgical mask which may already contain the virus will have been effective in controlling the risk.
+If aprons were not fit for purpose, then they almost certainly cannot be considered effective in controlling the risk.

 How do I know what PPE I am entitled to?